OData/v3ProtocolDocument/OData.markdown

 	GET http://server/service.svc/Entities(6)/NS.Foo(p1=@p1,p2=@p2)/NavigationProperty?@p1=3&@p2="hello" HTTP/1.1
 	GET http://server/service.svc/Entities(6)/NS.Foo/NavigationProperty?p1=3&p2="hello" HTTP/1.1

-Notice though that only the third request can be built without complicated Parsing logic when `http://server/service.svc/Entities(6)/NS.Foo/NavigationProperty` is advertized as the [Target Url] of an available Function to a client which has knowledge of signature for `NS.Foo`.
+Notice though that only the third request can be built without complicated Parsing logic when `http://server/service.svc/Entities(6)/NS.Foo/NavigationProperty` is advertised as the [Target Url] of an available Function to a client which has knowledge of signature for `NS.Foo`.

 #### 7.4.2.4.
 Function overload resolution ####